Shoneys/PurchaseCoin/README.md

 # PurchaseCoin

 Run FlaskFrameworkMining.py as a python app in console to start your own node.
+It contains the main loop.

 You may open it to the internet, but most of my experiments have been over LAN.